turingschool-examples/task_manager_rails/README.md

   * Add a route for an individual task
   * In our controller, find a specific task to send to a view
   * Create a view to show details for a specific task
-  * Add links to our index view to aid in navigating to a specifc task

 ### Add a Link to an Individual Task

 From a users perspective, it makes the most sense to have a link to each task directly from the tasks index page.
 Let's update our `views/tasks/index.html.erb` to include this link: